MislavJaksic/Bioinformatics-Finding-Mutations/Research/bth408_Reducing_storage_requirements/README.md

 Example: (w=5, k=3, l=7)
 w is the number of k-mers,
 k is k-mer length,
-l is string length calculated as l=w+k-1.
+l, string length is as calculated l=w+k-1.

-034 is the minimizer as it is the smallest k-mer when substring k-mers are sorted numerically.
+034 is the minimizer as it is the smallest k-mer after k-mers are sorted.

 | Position | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |